Matrices¶ ↑

 This method replaces the matrix by its transpose by copying the elements of the matrix

-.
+in-place.
 The matrix must be square for this operation to be possible.

 -